Pre-Departure to Singapore

 3. COVID-19 Test before departing for Singapore (If Applicable)

-Depending on the traveller’s scheme of travel (e.g. Reciprocal Green Lane), he/she may be required to take a COVID-19 PCR test before departing for Singapore.
+Depending on the traveller’s scheme of travel, he/she may be required to take a COVID-19 PCR test before departing for Singapore.
 Whether a traveller needs to be tested before departing for Singapore is set out in the Terms and Conditions of the Safe Travel passes governing entry into Singapore.
 For more information please refer to the relevant Safe Travel Lanes below:

-- Has recent travel history to any countries/places/regions (as indicated in S/N 4 & 5 of the table) within the last 14 days prior to entry into Singapore would require to take a COVID-19 PCR Test within 72 hours before departure for Singapore.
+Travellers who has recent travel history to any countries/places/regions (as indicated in S/N 4 & 6 of the table) within the last 14 days prior to entry into Singapore would require to take a COVID-19 PCR Test within 72 hours before departure for Singapore.
 Travellers aged 6 and below (in that calendar year) are exempted from presenting a valid negative test result.

 - Date the test was taken